tazzaoui/golb/src/web_crawler.md

 ### The Crawling Algorithm

 The crawler starts by obtaining a list of the most popular websites on the internet.
-For this, I used Amazon\'s list of the top 1 million sites found [here](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip).
+For this, I used Amazon's list of the top 1 million sites found [here](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip).
 The crawler starts by dividing the list evenly amongst the threads to be spawned, at which point each thread loads its portion of the list into its own queue.
-Once the queue has been populated with these initial
-\"seed\" URLs, the crawler enters an infinite loop in which it performs the following simple steps:
+Once the queue has been populated with these initial "seed" URLs, the crawler enters an infinite loop in which it performs the following simple steps:

 1. Pop a URL out of the queue